 Our panel of forward thinkers discuss the future direction of immersion through gaming, VR, AR and mixed-reality in construction, including how it is inspiring next generations of architects, engineers, builders and craftworkers to change the way they approach their work.

 How did state DOTs like Missouri, Pennsylvania and Massachusetts successfully bundle dozens to hundreds of bridges into rapid-replacement programs?
 This webinar will feature answers from project officials who were involved in executing this crucial type of project delivery.

-Gary Tulacz, ENR’s Senior Editor and manager of the ENR Top Lists for the past 20+ years, will moderate a panel of executives from the largest general contracting firms as they discuss the results of the 2016 Top 400 survey and where they see opportunities for future business.
+Gary Tulacz, ENR’s Senior Editor and manager of the ENR Top Lists for the past 20+ years, will moderate a panel of executives from the largest specialty contracting firms as they discuss the results of the 2016 Top 600 survey and opportunities for future business.

 Because it can moderate the damaging effects of earthquakes, base-isolation is a technique used primarily in seismically active regions.
 ENR takes a look at some of the largest applications of base-isolation technologies in the world.